wilsonliaows/docs/connectors/sap.md

 ![RFC destination](/assets/images/connectors/sap/rfc-destination.png)

-The RFC Connection can be tested once the Workato On-prem Agent (OPA) has been setup (instruction below).
+The RFC Connection can be tested once the Workato On-prem Agent (OPA) has been setup (instructions below).

 #### Step 2: Define a port for Workato
 Use the transaction WE21 to define a port for sending and receiving IDocs of type `Transactional RFC`.